zignis/giffy-rs/README.md

 # giffy-rs
-GIF to MP4 conversion using ffmpeg
+GIF to MP4 conversion using ffmpeg.
+Requires ffmpeg to be installed on the server.